 The satellite also carries a Materials Science Experiment, from which the school students can receive telemetry data and which they can compare to the results they obtained from similar reference experiments in the classroom.

 FUNcube-1 also carries a UHF to VHF linear transponder with approx 300mW PEP output and which can be used by Radio Amateurs worldwide for SSB and CW communications.

 Measuring just 10cm x 10cm x 10cm, and with a mass of less than 1kg, FUNcube-1 is the first spacecraft to have a primary mission of educational outreach to schools and the smallest ever satellite to carry a linear transponder for radio amateurs.

 FUNcube-4 – a payload on the ESEO mission.
-ESEO is a 20kg class microsat which incorporates experimental payloads from a number of universities around Euorpe.
-FUNcube-4 will provide similar telemetry to its predecessors but should have a more powerful transmitter and thus be even easier to hear.
+ESEO is a 20kg class microsat which incorporates experimental payloads from a number of universities around Europe.
+The FUNcube payload will provide similar telemetry to its predecessors but will have a more powerful transmitter and thus be even easier to hear.
 For amateurs, this payload will also provide a single channel L/V transponder for FM.
 These downlinks will be transmitted on 145.930MHz (TBC) and the uplink will be on 1263.5 MHz.
 The ESEO project is being funded by the ESA Education Office.
 The launch date for this mission has not yet been confirmed.

 The FUNcube project has been partially funded by The Radio Communications Foundation.
 This is a Registered Charity (Number 1100694) set up in 2003 to fund efforts to bring the wonders of radio into the classrooms, universities and any other public place where hands on demonstration can influence understanding.
 Visit http://www.commsfoundation.org/